 Choose a soil-less mixture that feels right to you.
 If you prefer to make your own soil-less mixture, here is a simple recipe that will give you a light, well-balanced product:

 2 parts sphagnum peat moss or coconut coir

 1 part vermiculite

 1 part coarse perlite

-Fill a large container (a large plastic bag or a used Rubbermaid bin will work well) about half full and moisten with water.
-Mix thoroughly, adding more water as needed until the mixture is moistened through and through.
+Fill a large container (a 16-gallon used Rubbermaid bin works really well) about half full and moisten with water.
+Mix well using a shovel (or your hands for those who like playing in dirt) adding more water as needed until the mixture is moistened through and through.

 Don’t over-moisten!
-It should be just damp enough so that a handful sticks together, then falls apart.
+It should be just damp enough so that when you take a handful in your palm and squeeze it together, it will stick together loosely, then fall apart.

 TIP: When working with a sterile mixture, use tools or containers that have not been in contact with regular soil.
 This extra care will prevent contamination.